bioXiaoheng/BallerMixPlus/README.md

     python BalLeRMix.py -i <concatenated input> --getSpect --nosub --MAF --spect <spectrum file name>

 ### 4. Customizing the scan
 All arguments besides the aforementioned ones are for customizing the scan.
+They are not necessary for the scan to complete.

 - `[--physPos] [--rec RRATE] `: